How Does Buying a House Affect Taxes?

 Who Should Itemize Deductions

-You should itemize deductions if the amount of your deductions is more than the standard deduction.
-If you have any of the following situations, you may have enough qualified deductions for itemizing to make sense.
+You should itemize deductions if the total amount of your deductions is more than the standard deduction.
+If you are in any of the following situations, you may have enough qualified deductions for itemizing to make sense.

 • If you have large medical or dental expenses that are not paid for by an insurance company